-BVU has one of the newest Army ROTC Departments in the country.
-The Department is modeled after the highly successful curriculum at Iowa State.
 Our cadets are part of the "host" Cyclone Battalion in Ames, includes students from Iowa State University, Drake University, and Grand View College.
-Our students receive high quality education on campus with most of the training taking place in the Storm Lake area.
-BVU cadets participate in combined training with cadets from other schools twice a year at Camp Dodge in Johnston, Iowa.
+They receive high quality education at BVU, with most of their training taking place in the Storm Lake area.
+Cadets participate in combined training with cadets from other schools twice a year at Camp Dodge in Johnston, Iowa.

 We believe the strength of our program lies in the quality of our cadets.